axbg/talks/sibiu-web-meetup/presentation/slides.md

 <br>

 - a free and open-source project that became a web standard
-- a collection technologies used together to achieve performant real-time peer-to-peer communication
+- a collection technologies used together to achieve performant real-time peer-to-peer (P2P) transmissions using UDP
 - a global standardization effort
 - a pragmatic approach that makes use of preexisting protocols
 - a set of APIs that can be used to integrate real-time media exchange in web applications